 Marilyn was a highly gifted comic actress, but she was also very good in dramatic roles too.
-I find it a real shame that her dramatic acting isn’t discussed or appreciated very much today, she is still primarily known for those comic, dumb blonde characters.
-If you want more dramatic Monroe, check her out in these flicks – The Misfits, Clash By Night , River Of No Return and Bus Stop(this has comedy in it, but her performance is quite serious.)
+I find it a real shame that her dramatic acting isn’t discussed or appreciated very much today.
+Marilyn is still primarily known for those comic, dumb blonde characters.
+If you want more dramatic Monroe, check her out in these flicks – The Misfits, Clash By Night, River Of No Return and Bus Stop(this has comedy in it, but her performance is quite serious.)

-Marilyn does a terrific job of portraying a memorable femme fatal, making Rose sexy, devious and giving her own natural beauty and sexuality a somewhat sleazy quality (similar to Rita Hayworth’s performance in The Lady From Shanghai).
-As is always the case in a Monroe film, she steals every scene she is in.
+I think that Marilyn does a terrific job of portraying a memorable femme fatal.
+She makes Rose sexy, devious, and she also gives her own natural beauty and sexuality a somewhat sleazy quality (similar to Rita Hayworth’s performance in The Lady From Shanghai).
+As is always the case in a Monroe film, she steals every single scene she is in.

 Jean Peters(an actress who I think should have gone on to become a much bigger star)is excellent as the young woman who befriends George, and through her pure, girl next door qualities makes him realise not all women are like Rose.
 I also like how Polly is independent and tries to take care of herself and offer help to George.